Pesantren: Description

-Pesantren differ to the degree that they engage each of these components; however, all feel that character development for the students is the defining characteristic of any pesantren.
+Pesantren differ to the degree that they engage each of these components; however, all agree that student character development is the defining characteristic of any pesantren.

-Through curricular redesign pesantren people engage in a process of (re)imagining modernity.
+Through curricular redesign, pesantren people engage in a process of (re)imagining modernity.
 Modernity must be first imagined as potentially dangerous in terms of the morals that often accompany it.
 It must then be imagined as redeemable, that it can be detached from one set of "problematic" morals and reattached to Islamic morality.

-One prominent pesantren figure in Indonesia is Abdurrahman Wahid (Gus Dur), a former President of Indonesia.
-He was well educated in pesantren during his youth and grown up as a grandson of a Kyai, the founder of one of Indonesian religious political organizations, Nahdlatul Ulama.
-Gus Dur himself was the head of this organization from 1984 until 1999.
-After his term as President of Indonesia, Gus Dur returned to teaching in his pesantren in Ciganjur.
+One prominent pesantren figure in Indonesia is Abdurrahman Wahid (Gus Dur), the fourth President of Indonesia.
+He was well-educated at pesantren in his youth and was himself the grandson of the Kyai that founded the Indonesian religious political organization, Nahdlatul Ulama.
+Gus Dur headed the organization from 1984 until 1999, and after his term as president, returned to teaching in his pesantren in Ciganjur, Jagakarsa.